-Get the free sewing pattern for a cute, knit ruffled play dress for a toddler!
-This beginner-friendly tutorial will help you sew a comfortable, easy dress for any little girl in your life.
-Read on for the DIY!
+Get the free DIY for a cute, girls knit dress pattern!
+This beginner-friendly tutorial will help you sew a comfortable, easy, ruffled dress for any little girl or toddler in your life.
+Read on for the step-by-step process!

 I’m thrilled to be a stop on Life Sew Savory’s Summer Fun Series!
 I love being a part of such an amazing community of sewing talent and Emily is featuring some really great posts this year, so be sure to follow along via the links at the end of the post!

 I’ve been DYING to try my hand at a cute little ruffly sleeve dress for one of my girls after seeing similar styles all over the women’s department of my favorite stores.
 I really love how this little number turned out and you’re gonna love how easy it is!

 I’ve included a free pattern for size 2 and some instructions for how to adapt it to other sizes as well (find it below!).
 Read on for the full tutorial!